Lori Hoxha

 Lori Hoxha (born 19 October 1993) is an Albanian media executive, entrepreneur and television producer.
-Since 2022, she has worked in television production and management at Top Channel, where she currently serves as Chief Executive Officer (CEO).

 Early life and education

-Hoxha was born in Tirana on 19 October 1993.
 She is the daughter of media entrepreneur Dritan Hoxha and Vjollca Hoxha.
 She has three siblings: sisters Sara and Redia, and a brother, Itan.

-Hoxha grew up in a family active in the Albanian broadcasting sector.
-Hoxha completed her early education in Albania before moving abroad.
-She attended Regent's University London in the United Kingdom, where she studied international business and global management, graduating in 2020.
-Her sister, Sara Hoxha, works in television production on Top Channel, and television presenter Ledion Liço is her brother-in-law.
+Her sister, Sara Hoxha, works in television production on Top Channel.

 Career

 Television production

-Hoxha began working in television production in 2018.
 She has served as an executive producer on several editions of the Albanian reality series Big Brother VIP Albania, including: